sandrop/sandrop/README.md

 Hi, I’m @sandrop
 - 👀 I’m interested in technology especially how modern data platforms and AI can amplify each other
 - 💬 Ask me about GCP, Snowflake, DataOps, FinOps, LLMOps
 - 💞️ I’m looking to collaborate on building something
+- ❓ I can help if you need fractional CDO/SVP/Head of Data
 - 📫 You can reach me at @sandro on bluesky